mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md

 #### Operator Performance Analysis

-The operator performance analysis component is used to display the execution time of the operators when running MindSpore.
+The operator performance analysis component is used to display the execution time of the operators when running MindSpore(include GPU operator,CUDA kernel,HOSTCPU operator).

 ![gpu_op_ui_profiler.png](./images/gpu_op_ui_profiler.png)